 Auckland University College Calendars.
 The Calendars for the late 19th - early 20th century include lists of graduates, undergraduates, annual examination results, scholarships, staff, courses, and more.
 They are less likely to contain information about non-matriculated students (who have an N marked in the Degree field in the Roll of Honour).

 Access: View in Special Collections reading room New Zealand Glass Case 378.95 A89cal.

 The Kiwi : official organ of the Auckland University College.
 First published in 1905, this student magazine provides a valuable insight into University life.
 Many Collegians are mentioned by name in the reports about clubs, sports teams, tournaments, capping ceremonies, and in other student-contributed content.
-The wartime issues carry lists of those serving in the war (based on the Roll) and obituaries for those who died.
+The wartime issues carry lists of those serving in the war (based on the Roll) and obituaries, sometimes with photos, for those who died.

 Access: Online or numerous library copies, including Special Collections New Zealand Glass Case 378.95 K62.

 Manuka : occasional magazine of the Auckland College of Education.
 The student magazine for the teachers’ Training College, which was a separate institution.
 Around 152 of the men listed in the Roll of Honour were students or staff at the Training College.
-As well as war-related content, the magazine includes plenty of material by and about students and alumni, including address lists.
+As well as war-related content, including obituaries and some photographs, the magazine includes plenty of material by and about students and alumni, including address lists.

 Keith Sinclair, A history of the University of Auckland, 1883-1983, Auckland, 1983.
 A general history of the University, including profiles of some early students, alumni and staff.